 node will try to connect to one of the Zero nodes starting from the first Zero

 host:port of a zero instance.

-been replicated as per the
+group has been replicated per the

---replicas flag, Zero would create a new group.
+--replicas flag, Dgraph Zero creates a new

 replication setting.
-For e.g., if you set
+For example, if you set

-sharding the data into two groups, with 3x replication.
+run six Alpha nodes, sharding the data into two groups, with 3x replication.